 The third number — 7 in this example — represents the water-tightness of your smartphone.
 A 7 rating means if your smartphone is immersed in water for up to 30 minutes, it should emerge in working order.
 An 8 rating — the highest rating — means the device survives for 30 minutes at depths of up to 1.5m.

-Traveling during the rainy season and need a backpack to keep water 100% out of your gear?
-The only thing that will be totally waterproof is a seam sealed dry bag, like the kinds used on white water rafting trips.
-But it’s likely that a highly water-resistant bag, made of waterproof fabric with water resistant zippers, like the Outbreaker will do the trick.
+The only thing that will be totally waterproof is a seam sealed dry bag, such as Sea to Summit’s dry bags.
+However, those aren’t built to function as luggage.
+Instead, if you’re traveling to a rainy destination a highly water-resistant bag, made of waterproof fabric with water resistant zippers, like the Outbreaker will do the trick.
+For extra protection, use dry bags for items inside your luggage.

-Where outerwear is concerned, should you go for waterproof or water-resistant?
-If you’re going skiing, snowboarding, or taking long walks in tons of rain, go for waterproof.
-Realize, however, that you’ll still get a little bit wet in waterproof gear.
-Why?
-There are big holes in it where your head, hands and torso fit.
+If you’re going skiing, snowboarding, or taking long walks in tons of rain, a waterproof jacket will be your best option.
+However, you’ll still get a little bit wet in waterproof gear since there are big holes in it where your head, hands, and torso fit.

-If you don’t want to spend the big bucks to invest in Gortex fabric and welded construction, remember that you can get light water resistance with spray on coatings that you do at home to beef up the gear you already have.
+If you don’t want to spend a lot of money on Gortex fabric and welded construction, you can get light water resistance with a DIY spray on coating to beef up the gear you already have.

 There are a range of options for waterproofing your tech.
 From glorified clear plastic bags with roll top and velcro and zip seals, to high end waterproofing that will allow you to take your electronics to depth while SCUBA diving.
 For most people that’s too much.